SHIVESH89/SHIVESH89/README.md

 - AI workflows
 - Practical data science projects

-### A Little About My Approach
+### A Little More About Me

-I like simple ideas, clean code, and practical results.
+I like clean code, simple ideas, and practical results.
-I try to keep learning, keep improving, and build things that actually solve problems.
+I usually enjoy projects more when they solve a real problem and help me learn something new along the way.

 ### Connect With Me